theo-armour/ucsf2/succeed-study-supplement/README.md

 [Succeed Study Supplement Read Me]( https://pushme-pullyou.github.io/#tootoo/r5/succeed-study-supplement/README.md )
 ===
 _Not connected with UCSF.
-Just looking for good-tasting, filling, nutritious food&mdash;and staying out of harm's way_
+Just looking for good-tasting, filling, nutritious food&mdash;and staying out of ~~ham's~~ harm's way._

 My name is Theo Armour.
 I am the writer of these pages and a participant in the study described below.

+I have added and edited on several occasions during the study.
+I expect I shall continue to do the same after the study.

 ## Survivor Choices for Eating and Drinking - Colorectal Cancer (SUCCEED)